Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 You're amazing.

-Well, two call several callers ago, there was a woman who called in and said she feels like that we're fighting a war.
+Well, several calls ago, there was a woman who called in and said she feels like that we're fighting a war.

-And I want to put a picture into one of your wonderful artists, mine, because maybe they can bring this to life.
+And I want to put a picture into one of your wonderful artists' minds because maybe they can bring this to life.

-I have felt since January that every day, uh, President Obama pulls out a waterboard, straps me onto it, lays my head back, and pours some wave of something over my head to make me feel like I am drowning in hopelessness.
+I have felt since January that every day President Obama pulls out a waterboard, straps me onto it, lays my head back, and pours some wave of something over my head to make me feel like I am drowning in hopelessness.

 And I write letters and call people and do what I can do.

-But it if he would stop waterboarding me every day.
+But if he would stop waterboarding me every day, now I'm thinking that he said that he was going to outlaw waterboarding.

-Now I'm thinking that he said that he was going to outlaw outlaw waterboarding, and I think he is on the terrorists, but instead he's slapping individual citizens in this United States to that waterboard every day and pouring water over our heads to make us feel like we're going to drown.
+And I think he is on the terrace, but instead he's strapping individual citizens in this United States to that waterboard every day and pouring water over our heads to make us feel like we're going to drown.

 We're being tortured.